A Guide to Online Friendships

 So, if you are familiar with the technology that you and your friends are using to communicate, it is good to make yourself available to help them learn it.
 If you are unfamiliar with the technology, you should feel comfortable asking your friends for help.
 It might be a good idea to designate one or a few people as contact points for anyone who needs help, so if anyone is ever confused, they know whom to ask.
 It is usually most effective to explain technology on a phone or video call, ideally with screen sharing.

-Also, if someone is still getting comfortable with the technology, you can help them by making sure they are included in conversations.
+If someone is still getting comfortable with the technology, you can help them by making sure they are included in conversations.
 To help them keep up to date, you might want to contact them using another means of communication they are already familiar with (such as texting or phone calls).

 Dealing with relationship difficulties online